 - Go to the thermostat and turn off your air conditioner totally.

-- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
+- Look at other areas of your system through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are free of debris.

-- Albany has most experienced HVAC technicians at Roland J. Down Service Experts , call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC pros.
+- Albany has most experienced HVAC technicians at Roland J. Down Service Experts , call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC experts.

-Now find a good cool spot in front of the fan and wait for your technician to arrive.
-They will be able to make a professional diagnosis of the individual problem with your AC and let you know what kind of air conditioner service you will need to fix the problem.
-Call Roland J. Down Service Experts at 518-417-2938 today or go online to make your air conditioner service appointment now.
+Now find a good cool spot in front of the fan and wait for your technician to show up.
+They will be able to make a quick and accurate diagnosis of the individual problem with your AC and let you know what kind of air conditioner service you will need to remedy the problem.
+Call Roland J. Down at 518-417-2938 today or go online to make your air conditioner service appointment now.